Why Workshops by Bryce Hedstrom?

 • How to teach students to write informal and formal essays

-• How to use the ACTFL’s three speaking modes in the upper levels
+• How to use ACTFL’s three speaking modes in the upper levels

 • How to prepare students for the AP Language exam